Long-term memory: Semantic memory

-Semantic memory refers to knowledge about factual information, such as the meaning of words.
-Semantic memory is independent information such as information remembered for a test.
+Semantic memory refers to a kind of long-term memory that involves the encoding, storage, and retrieval of general facts and knowledge unconnected to any specific memory structure.
+Semantic memory is unspecific in where it originates from, distinctive from episodic memory.
+This system allows people to remember facts without having to connect it to the specific memory of having learned it.
+For example, knowing and understanding what a chair is without having to connect it to any specific memory of asking what a chair is, when you learned what it is, etc. The concept of separating declarative memory into episodic and semantic memory was introduced by Endel Tulving in the early 1970s.
+This distinction has led to significant research in cognitive processes and memory retrieval.
 In contrast with episodic memory, older adults and younger adults do not show much of a difference in semantic memory, presumably because semantic memory does not depend on context memory.

 Autobiographical memory

 Autobiographical memory refers to knowledge about events and personal experiences from an individual's own life.
-Autographical memories are facilitated by aids including verbal, face-evoked, picture-evoked, odour-evoked, and music-evoked autobiographical memory cues.
+Autobiographical memories are facilitated by aids including verbal, face-evoked, picture-evoked, odour-evoked, and music-evoked autobiographical memory cues.
 Though similar to episodic memory, it differs in that it contains only those experiences that are relevant to the life experiences of an individual.
 Conway and Pleydell-Pearce (2000) argue that this is one component of the self-memory system.